On the Practical Performance of Noise Modulation for Ultra-Low-Power IoT: Limitations, Capacity, and Energy Trade-offs: Proposed Study and Simulation Scenarios

 \subsection{Definition of Scenarios}

-The system is evaluated over an SNR range of -5 to 20 dB, representative of low-power sensor networks, and for sample sizes $N \in \{10, 50, 100\}$, where larger $N$ reduces data rates and increases ADC active time, which increases energy consumption.
-Performance is analyzed under both AWGN (static line-of-sight) and Rayleigh fading channels, the latter modeling severe multipath conditions (no dominant line-of-sight path) with complex channel coefficient $h \sim \mathcal{CN}(0, 1)$.
+The BER performance (Figs.~\ref{fig:1}, \ref{fig:4}) is evaluated over a per-sample SNR range of $-5$ to $20$ dB, representative of low-power sensor networks, for sample sizes $N \in \{10, 50, 100\}$; larger $N$ improves BER at a fixed per-sample SNR but reduces the bit rate and increases ADC activity, as discussed in section III-C. The link-budget/energy analysis of section V-F uses $N=50$ as its headline case, consistent with Fig.~\ref{fig:1}, \ref{fig:1b}, and additionally reports a sensitivity sweep over $N\in\{10,20,50,100\}$ (Table~\ref{tab:nsens}) showing that the energy crossover distance changes only mildly with $N$, for the reason explained in section III-C. Performance is analyzed under both AWGN (static line-of-sight) and Rayleigh fading channels, the latter modeling severe multipath conditions with complex channel coefficient $h \sim \mathcal{CN}(0, 1)$.